Trade Petition May Impact Solar Industry Players In A Material Way

 - It does not help that ShunFeng is a majority owner of Suniva.
 That will make the case for tariffs more complicated.

-- SunRun (NASDAQ:RUN) has already indicated that Suniva cannot be considered a representative US solar manufacturer.
+- Sunrun (NASDAQ:RUN) has already indicated that Suniva cannot be considered a representative US solar manufacturer.

 - Consideration must also be given to the entire solar industry supply chain.
 The entire solar installation industry would see price increases as a demand killer and would be opposed to this move.

-- China may threaten a trade war
+- China may threaten a trade war.

-- Significant increase in the price of solar panels may not sit well with many citizens
+- Significant increase in the price of solar panels may not sit well with many citizens.

 The net of the various factors discussed above favors action.
 It appears that some kind of action is likely.
 The question then becomes what would be the size, scope, and timing of the tariffs.